Hazy light pyramid in east? False dawn | EarthSky.org

+The image at top is zodiacal light before dawn, as captured by Jeff Dai.

+For the Northern Hemisphere, these next months are your best time all year to catch the zodiacal light, or “false dawn.”
+And the next few days are great, because the moon will be in a waning crescent.
+There might be some great photo opportunities with a waning crescent moon and the zodiacal light, since both will be located in the east before dawn breaks.
+On September 28, the moon will be new, or between the Earth and sun, and then it’ll be back entirely in the evening sky … gone from the sky before dawn, leaving it dark for your zodiacal light viewing pleasure.

-For the Northern Hemisphere, these next two weeks present a chance to catch the zodiacal light before dawn’s first light.
-If you’re in the Southern Hemisphere, watch for the zodiacal light in the west, beginning about an hour after the sun goes down.
+Southern Hemisphere?
+Watch for the zodiacal light in the west, beginning about an hour after the sun goes down.

-From temperate latitudes, the zodiacal light is most easily seen around the time of the equinoxes.
-The morning zodiacal light prevails around the the time of the autumn equinox, and the evening zodiacal light around the time of the spring equinox.
-The upcoming September equinox is the Northern Hemisphere’s autumn equinox and the Southern Hemisphere’s spring equinox
+From temperate latitudes in either hemisphere, the zodiacal light is most easily seen around the time of the equinoxes.
+The morning zodiacal light prevails around the the time of the autumn equinox (now for the Northern Hemisphere, March-April for the Southern Hemisphere), and the evening zodiacal light around the time of the spring equinox (now for the Southern Hemisphere).

 This light can be noticeable and easy to see from latitudes relatively close to Earth’s equator, for example, like those in the southern U.S. I’ve seen it many times from the latitude of southern Texas, sometimes while driving a lonely highway far from city lights, in the hour or so before true dawn begins to light the sky.
 In this case, the zodiacal light can resemble the lights of a city or town just over the horizon.